gocnn/candy/README.md

-# spark
+# Spark

-Go ML inference operators.
+Spark is a ML framework for Go.

 ## Install